 Whether your toddler should or shouldn’t sleep in their own bed is entirely up to you.
 Some children are confident and ready to sleep alone early on, while others will stay in the family bed for longer.

-Getting your toddler to fall asleep while you lie next to them is easy, but it isn’t always ideal.
-Many parents, including me, tend to nod off along with their child, thus, losing our evenings.
+Getting your toddler to fall asleep while you lie next to them is generally easy, but it isn’t always ideal.
+Many parents, including me, tend to nod off along with their child, thus losing our evenings.
 Alternatively, many parents complain of getting limited sleep themselves due to their toddler moving during sleep or having less room in the parent bed.
-This is a difficult conundrum because they want their child to sleep, but they need sleep too.
+This is a difficult problem because they want their child to sleep, but they also need sleep.

-There’s another drawback if your toddler sleeps in their own room — you have to quietly move back into your bedroom when you awake.
+Another drawback if your toddler sleeps in their own room is that you have to quietly move back into your bedroom when you awake.

 This disturbs your sleep, and later, if your child wakes up, they’ll probably come looking for you.